open-contracting/extension_registry.py/docs/api/extension_registry.rst

 * :func:`codelists <ocdsextensionregistry.extension_version.ExtensionVersion.codelists>` returns the parsed contents of codelist files (see more below)
 * :func:`files <ocdsextensionregistry.extension_version.ExtensionVersion.files>` returns the unparsed contents of all files

-See additional details in :doc:`api/extension_version`.
+See additional details in :doc:`extension_version`.

 API
 ---